Tax savings at a glance

 • The total amount of personal income tax reliefs is subject to an overall cap of S$80,000 per year.

-• Taxpayers are reminded to claim personal reliefs only if they meet the qualifying conditions for the reliefs.
+• Taxpayers are reminded to claim tax reliefs only if they meet the qualifying conditions for the reliefs.

-It also applies to the 1.8 million taypayers who are under the No-Filing Service.
-They are still required to verify the accuracy of their auto-included income information and check their eligibility for any tax reliefs claimed.
+This includes over 1.9 million taxpayers under the No-Filing Service, who must still verify their auto-included income information and check their eligibility for any tax reliefs claimed.

-In collaboration with IRAS, here are some common tax reliefs for the 2024 tax season.
+In partnership with IRAS, here are some common tax reliefs for the 2025 tax season.

 Earned Income Relief